Selma, Bloody Sunday, and How We’re Still Not Equal

 How could any human being treat another with such barbarity?
 We often think of ourselves as more enlightened than previous generations, but human history is a linear record of vicious circular behavior, repeated with equal callousness.
 How many times do we have to walk across that bridge?

 The Voting Rights Act of 1965 was passed in August of that year (passed, by the way, with a larger margin of Republicans than Democrats, 94% versus 69% respectively).
 The Civil Rights Act of 1968 (aka Fair Housing Act) was passed to continue fulfilling the promises of equality in the Constitution.
 Both invoked the 14th Amendment.
 Then, seven Supremely wrong justices abused that very amendment to rule that another group of human beings was not human, therefore not protected by the Constitution.
 Those unjust rulings were Roe v.
 Wade and Doe v.
 Bolton—allowing the commercialized killing of human beings throughout the entire pregnancy, including partial birth abortion.
 We’re still not equal.
-What tragic irony that Congressman John Lewis (D-GA), beaten because he wasn’t considered human, is one of the most radical supporters of the violence of abortion; he even voted against the Partial Birth Abortion Ban Act in 2003.
+What tragic irony that Congressman John Lewis (D-GA), beaten because he wasn’t considered human, became one of the most radical supporters of the violence of abortion; he even voted against the Partial Birth Abortion Ban Act in 2003.

 I was in Selma to speak at a banquet for Safe Harbor Women’s Medical Clinic, a pregnancy care center that values the intrinsic worth in mother, father and child (born and unborn).
 The large racially diverse audience was a testament to how much things have changed in the city immortalized in books and film.
 They all understood what I felt earlier that morning on that historical site.
-Black and white Americans didn’t risk their very lives to march for equality across that bridge only to have millions march into abortion mills and have equality ripped away by violent injustice.
+Black and white Americans didn’t risk their very lives to march for equality across that bridge only to have millions march into abortion mills and have equality ripped away by violent injustice of abortion.
 And as we all know, that violence is not being televised.